DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 5. Vulnerable Endpoints
 6. Page Breaks

-DefectDojo's reports can be generated in HTML and AsciiDoc.
+DefectDojo's reports can be generated in HTML.

 ## Metrics